Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 The feed SHOULD also be made available on a PubSubHubbub server.

-See the [http://activitystrea.ms/ ActivityStreams specification] and the [http://code.google.com/p/pubsubhubbub/ PubSubHubbub specification].
+See the [ActivityStrems specification](http://activitystrea.ms/) and the [PubSubHubbub specification](http://code.google.com/p/pubsubhubbub/).

 ## Third-party Application API

 The reference implementation of Diaspora offers an API for third-party application developers.
 It allows third-party applications to use your pod's data on behalf of your users.
-Access is controlled by the [http://tools.ietf.org/html/rfc5849 the OAuth protocol].
+Access is controlled by the [the OAuth protocol](http://tools.ietf.org/html/rfc5849).

-Right now, there is only one application that uses this API.  [http://cubbi.es Cubbi.es].
+Right now, there is only one application that uses this API.
+[Cubbi.es](http://cubbi.es).
 The API is still very much in flux, so people are not being encouraged to write new applications until the protocol has been solidified a little more.